deven96/deven96/README.md

 ### Hi there 👋

 I am Diretnan from Plateau, Nigeria.
-Graduate Computer Engineer, Backend Developer, AI/ML Engineer and NerdStagram hobbyist.
+Computer Engineer, Backend Developer and NerdStagram hobbyist.
 I think Naruto is the greatest anime of all time.
 My Pinned repositories show some of my open source work
+View other stuff at [Bisoncorps](https://github.com/bisoncorps) and [Gophie](https://github.com/Go-phie)

 <br />